They Grow Old, But Don’t

-The Auckland Polish Reunion is fostering our common heritage, bringing together people of Polish descent, and their families and friends, to commemorate the 75th anniversary of the Pahiatua Polish children’s landing in New Zealand.
+The 75th Auckland Polish Reunion is fostering our common heritage with a weekend of functions during the upcoming Labour Weekend, designed to bring together people of Polish descent, and their families and friends.

 For the first time, the New Zealand Polish Film Festival coincides with the Auckland event.

 Another Day of Life, which premiered at Cannes last year, will open the Polish reunion festivities on Thursday, 24 October at the Bridgeway Cinema in Northcote.
 Drinks and canapés will be served from 7pm.

 The amination-documentary is based on the late, renowned Polish journalist Ryszard Kapuściński’s 1975 book featuring his first-hand reports to Poland from a war-torn Africa, Angola in particular, during the latter stages of armed resistance against Portuguese colonial rule.